software-students-spring2025/5-final-nofinal/README.md

 We hope to demonstrate how seamlessly AI can generate plausible-looking results, even when there’s no underlying truth, and prompt users to question the source of their information and to verify before trusting.

-Through Giggle, we encourage users to not lose their ability to reason, question, and decide for themselves.
+Through Giigle, we encourage users to not lose their ability to reason, question, and decide for themselves.

 ## DockerHub Container Images
 | Subsystem | DockerHub Link |